 - Be able to differentiate the privacy obligations established by the CCPA from its foreign counterparts, and how the current version of the CCPA fits in to rapidly evolving privacy landscape.

-In this course, students will learn the concepts and requirements of the California Consumer Privacy Act (CCPA) and how they can take that knowledge back to their organizations to ensure compliance with the law.
+In this course, learners will learn the key concepts and requirements of the California Consumer Privacy Act (CCPA) and how they can take that knowledge back to their organizations to ensure compliance with the law.

 What is the California Consumer Privacy Act?

 The California Consumer Privacy Act (CCPA) is a state statute that was created to ensure the consumer protection and privacy rights of California residents.
 The statute provides consumers with more control over what personal information businesses collect and how they use it.
 This new law (passed in 2018) ensures rights for residents of California that include: